AndersonJo/dqn-pytorch/README.md

 * Replay Memory
 * Simple Deep Q Learning (not using A3C or Dueling)
+* Support for original DQN (the paper in Nature published by DeepMind) and LSTM-based DQN
 * Used Pytorch
 * Frame Skipping
 * Target Network (for stability when training)